theappbusiness/SwiftObserverSet/README.md

 With a simple syntax, `TABObserverSet` is easy to use and read in your code.

+## Integration

+Currently you can integrate `TABObserverSet` into your project by adding `ObserverSet.swift` to your project's target.

 ## Usage

 Usage is very simple.
 Similar to `NotificationCenter`, you have a _broadcaster_ and _observers_.
 While `NotificationCenter`-style broadcasting can potentially result in multiple _broadcasters_ and multiple _observers_, `TABObserverSet` results in a single _broadcaster_  and multiple _observers_.